TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.GhostPlugin/README.md

 🔹 Zero Fees, Full Control – No third-party processing, just direct Bitcoin payments to your wallet.

 🔹 Perfect for Creators – Monetize your blog with Bitcoin-based memberships and content access.

-🔹 Event Ticketing Made Easy – Sell tickets for your events, with instant Bitcoin payments.

 💡 Ready to power your blog with Bitcoin?
 Set up your BTCPay Server and start accepting payments